voxeet/comms-sdk-dotnet/docs/documentation/visualscripting.md

 ### On Participant Added Event

-This event is emitted when a new participant has been added to the conference.
-See [](xref:DolbyIO.Comms.Services.ConferenceService.ParticipantAdded)
+Emitted when a new participant has been [added](xref:DolbyIO.Comms.Services.ConferenceService.ParticipantAdded) to a conference.

 <div style="text-align:center">
     <img style="padding:25px 0" src="~/images/nodes/event-participant-added.png" width="250px">